Directorio Holístico de España

 Close this search box.

-Introduction to Holistic Medicinea
+Introduction to Holistic Medicine

 The term holistic encompasses numerous therapeutic approaches ranging from healing, alternative medicine, Tai Chi, meditation, dowsing, or medical astrology.
 Interest in holistic medicine has grown enormously in recent years.
 More and more people are realizing the real benefits they can obtain from natural, intuitive, and traditional methods.
 The term holistic comes from the Greek “holos” and means “whole” or “unified”.
 It refers to an approach that considers living systems as a unit and that an organism is much more than the sum of its parts.
 Factors such as diet, environment, family history, and the psychic and psychological factors of the individual are taken into account.